-An IRB has the authority to suspend or terminate approval of research that is not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects.
-Suspensions of IRB approval is a directive of the convened IRB, the IRB Chair or the Chair's designee temporarily or permanently, stop some or all previously approved research activities short of permanently stopping all previously approved research activities remain open and require continuing review.
+An IRB has the authority to suspend or terminate approval of research that is not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects regardless of whether research was approved by the convened IRB, or through expedited review, or through limited IRB review or is exempt.
+The IRB retains the ability to suspend or terminate research even when continuing IRB review is not required.
+Suspensions of IRB approval is a directive of the convened IRB, the IRB Chair or the Chair's designee temporarily or permanently, stop some or all previously approved research activities short of permanently stopping all previously approved research activities.
+Suspended protocols remain open and require continuing review.
 Termination of IRB approval is a directive of the convened IRB to stop permanently all activities in a previously approved research protocol.
 Terminated protocols are considered closed and no longer require continuing review.